Kaleab-A/plot-organizer/QUICKSTART.md

 ✅ **Plot settings**: Right-click plots to configure position and spanning (multi-cell plots)
 ✅ **Context menu**: Right-click for settings, clear plot
 ✅ **Remove rows/cols**: Grid → - Row/Col (only if empty)
+✅ **Reset Grid**: Grid → Reset Grid to clear all plots and return to 2×3 default
 ✅ **Export**: Whole-grid export to PDF/SVG/EPS/PNG with configurable size and DPI
 ✅ Clean UI with maximized plot space
 ✅ Dynamic grid growth